Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 Storage Suggestions

-Keep in an airtight container for up to 5 days.
-You can also freeze this for up to 6 weeks.
-Because there is curry powder and turmeric, be aware that you might notice a yellow coloring to the storage container after using.
+Because there is curry powder and turmeric, be aware that you might notice a yellow coloring in the storage container after use.
 I prefer using glass containers to prevent this (and they are more durable and versatile).

 Frequently Asked Questions